Alextopher/autoperm/explanation.md

 MOV T 1
 ```

-But this won't work for more exotic functions.
+I couldn't make this won't work for more exotic functions.
 The trouble is if we need more sets in our cycles, how do we handle `({0 1} {2 3})`, what does that even mean, I'm not sure.
-Instead of trying to force through this problem I started thinking about different ways to represent the problem.
-That's when I considered the idea of using a directed graph.
+Instead of trying to force through this problem I started thinking about different representations, elementary group theory doesn't seem strong enough.
+This is when I considered the idea of using a directed graph.
 Graphs are very powerful tools for representing relationships, and they come with existing algorithms for solving a plethora of problems.

 We draw edges representing the movement of data between indices.
 For example: